learn-co-curriculum/dsc-dictionaries-lab/README.md

 > Remember to press shift + enter.

 Great!
-We just used pandas to read the data from our excel file and turn each row of data into a dictionary.
+We just used Pandas to read the data from our excel file and turn each row of data into a dictionary.
 Again, don't worry about exactly how Pandas is doing this, but know that Pandas is a great tool when trying to accomplish a task such as turning data from an excel file into data we can use in Python.

 Run the cell below to see what our data looks like now.